I am constantly impressed and reassured with the enthusiasm I see in the prepping and survivalist community.

 - Survival book are more in-depth: Here at Primal Survivor, we do our best to provide detailed information and survival tips.
 However, blog posts and articles don’t compare with the amount of detail that can be offered in a book.

 - New viewpoints: Some survival and prepping books will present information in ways that you haven’t thought about yet.
 Sometimes you might get conflicting advice from other things you’ve read.
 This causes you to think things through objectively.

 - YOU SHOULD CONSTANTLY REFRESH YOUR KNOWLEDGE!
 No matter how much of an expert you are, it is still important to refresh your knowledge.
 Reading survival books is a great way to do this.

 I would like to add that, in today’s world where information is only a few clicks away, there is no excuse for not educating yourself on survival and emergency preparedness.

-Yes, you will have to pay for these books (many are available on Kindle for very cheap).
+Yes, you will have to pay for these books (many are available on Kindle for very cheap or available free as part of an Amazon Prime Membership).
 Think of it as an investment into your future and security.
 It is worth it to read survival and prepping books!